bcwaters/ai_cmd/grok/README.md

   meta response

 ## future features
+  - implement history to store the jsons to a suitable database for more efficient retrieval

   - design web server to create directories for profiles.
 Have  more intelligent handling of branching requests

   - create unit tests to cover all the different states of the cmd arguments